SmartYouTubeTV/smartyoutubetv.github.io/_includes/main_en.md

 **MiTV2** and **Mystery** versions primarily intended for the specific device users but you may try them too.

-**Add-ons** - video output engines.
-Used in 1080 and 4K alt versions.
+**Components** - video output engines.
+Used in 1080 Alt and 4K Alt versions.
 Download is needed only in case when main app can't do it automatically.

 #### Found a bug?
 __[Then you should go there](https://github.com/yuliskov/SmartYouTubeTV/issues)__